Aaleia/Guidehouse-1D/README.md

 - Violence and fatalities​
 - Unemployment​

-`# male younger population (0 - 14 years)` and `# total older population (60 years and up)` provided a stark constrast in the data, since Ukraine restricted men from the ages 18-60 from leaving the borders in case of a need for fighters.
+`# male population` and `# total older population (60 years and up)` provided a stark constrast in the data, since Ukraine restricted men from the ages 18-60 from leaving the borders in case of a need for fighters.

 The `# registered IDPs` feature was used as a label for the supervised time series model.